VaMach/azure-docs.cs-cz/articles/application-gateway/application-gateway-web-app-powershell.md

 $gipconfig = New-AzureRmApplicationGatewayIPConfiguration -Name gatewayIP01 -Subnet $subnet

 # Create a backend pool with the hostname of the web app
-$pool = New-AzureRmApplicationGatewayBackendAddressPool -Name appGatewayBackendPool -BackendIPAddresses $webapp.HostNames
+$pool = New-AzureRmApplicationGatewayBackendAddressPool -Name appGatewayBackendPool -BackendFqdns $webapp.HostNames

 # Define the status codes to match for the probe
 $match = New-AzureRmApplicationGatewayProbeHealthResponseMatch -StatusCode 200-399